I’ve recently used WhatsApp to capture user behaviour that led to some unexpected outcomes for the client and the research participants…

-I don’t think they are used quite as often as they could be – at Clicked we have only been asked to use them once in the four years we have been operating.
-The perception is that they take a long time to set up, are difficult or time consuming to manage, the research participants can be unreliable and they often yield insights that are not actionable.
+I don’t think they are used quite as often as they could be – I have only been asked to use them a handful of times.
+The perception is that they take a long time to set up, are difficult or time-consuming to manage, the research participants can be unreliable and they often yield insights that are not actionable.

 Using WhatsApp for Diary Studies

 I’ve recently used WhatsApp very successfully within the private beta phase of product development to capture those vital first, second and third-time usage experiences of an app.
 I didn’t experience any of the problems outlined above – in fact I came away thinking that WhatsApp is a great platform for diary studies.
 Here’s how I set it up:

 1, I used a recruitment agency to find six users of the app – this was completely painless: Penetration of the app was around 40%.
 These users were already using WhatsApp and so no onboarding was required.
 The recruitment agency was responsible for incentives.

 2, I arranged to meet the users one at a time.
 I carried out an interview with them to capture current attitudes, behaviour etc. and then shared the login with them via WhatsApp and observed / recorded the vital first-time usage experience.